westminsterflip/unraid-arduino-pwm/README.md

 # unraid-arduino-pwm
-Collection of scripts and files to make an Arduino generate pwm for fans under unRAID
+Collection of scripts and files to make an Arduino generate pwm for fans under unRAID.
+Based on a post from [Kevin's Blog](https://kmwoley.com/blog/controlling-case-fans-based-on-hard-drive-temperature/) and implements a usb reset program [from here](https://marc.info/?l=linux-usb&m=121459435621262&w=2)